 Consideration should also be given towards adopting open contracting rules, of the type that are found in most progressive democracies.
 These include policies that contracts with external parties will generally be open by default, including a rule that all contracts above a particular threshold (generally $5,000 or $10,000) should be published proactively online.
 Where contracting comes as a result of a tendering process, many governments routinely release details about bids received, including costing breakdowns and an explanation for why a particular bid was chosen over others.
 While open contracting does not fully preclude the use of non-disclosure clauses in agreements, their application should be limited to cases where legitimate harm would flow from disclosure, as identified by the DIDP’s list of exceptions.
 For example, it may be reasonable to build confidentiality into security contracts which include information about steps to guarantee the security and stability of the Internet whose disclosure would undermine these safeguards.

 There are a range of reasons to support open contracting, including to increase the efficiency and integrity of contracting processes.
 Open contracting helps to combat corruption, by facilitating oversight over where contracts are awarded and why.
+In addition, mechanisms to allow unsuccessful bidders to access and review why they lost out will allow them to strengthen their bids for the next round, promoting healthy competition, to the overall benefit of ICANN.
+This, in particular, is worth bearing in mind in the context of objections which have been raised by ICANN with regard to the potential for open contracting to raise the costs of procurement and discourage participation of bidders.
+The overwhelming preponderance of evidence, from global case studies, is that the reverse is true, and that open contracting substantially reduces costs and increases the competitiveness of procurement processes.
+However, in exceptional cases where ICANN has substantial evidence that disclosure of a contract or process would actually serve to raise contracting costs, there is also an exception in the DIDP to protect ICANN’s commercial and business interests which could potentially be invoked.

-In addition, mechanisms to allow unsuccessful bidders to access and review why they lost out will allow them to strengthen their bids for the next round, promoting healthy competition, to the overall benefit of ICANN.However, in response to concerns raised by some of the participants in this consultation, it is noted that non-disclosure clauses which are already in place should be respected, so that, going forward, contractors can decide for themselves whether they wish to engage with this open and transparent way of doing business.
+However, in response to concerns raised by some of the participants in this consultation, it is noted that non-disclosure clauses which are already in place should be respected, so that, going forward, contractors can decide for themselves whether they wish to engage with this open and transparent way of doing business.
 It would also be important, going forward, to clearly communicate ICANN’s open contracting policy to prospective partners.

 Once an information request has been assessed per the listed exceptions in the DIDP, the next step should be to apply the public interest test.
 Properly drafted, a public interest test operates as an exception to the exceptions, providing for the release of information where an exception is prima facie engaged but where disclosure is still warranted due to the overriding public interest this serves.
 However, ICANN’s DIDP public interest test is crafted to allow for general withholding of information based on the public interest even where no exception otherwise applies: